terraform-ibm-modules/terraform-ibm-base-account-enterprise/README.md

 unless real values don't help users know what to change.
 -->

-#### Before You Begin
+#### Before you begin
-If you are using this module to create an ATracker route and COS instance & bucket you will need an IAM authorization policy in the account where the KMS key resides which grants the Cloud Object Storage service in the account to which this solution is being deployed, reader access to the KMS instance that the KMS key belongs to.
+If you are using this module to create an Activity Tracker route and Cloud Object Storage instance and bucket, you need an IAM authorization policy in the account where the key management service key resides.
+This grants the Cloud Object Storage service in the account to which this solution is being deployed, reader access to the KMS instance that the KMS key belongs to.

 ```hcl
 locals {